prizle858/python_project2022/README.md

 You will need to install following libraries for implementation: pandas, numpy, matplotlib, random, distance

 ## Guide through the folders
-- project documention: contains a copy of README.md and programmingJourney.md
+- Project documention: contains a copy of README.md and programmingJourney.md
- dataset: contains all dataset in csv form, e.g. Characters.csv, Harry Potter 1.csv, Harry Potter 2.csv, Harry Potter 3.csv
+- Dataset: contains all dataset in csv form, e.g. Characters.csv, Harry Potter 1.csv, Harry Potter 2.csv, Harry Potter 3.csv
-- rest: plotting.py and quiz.py will be imported to main.ipynb, which is the only thing you need to run in order to participate in our quiz!
+- Rest: plotting.py and quiz.py will be imported to main.ipynb, which is the only thing you need to run in order to participate in our quiz!

 ## Authors